Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Data

 In total, the data sample consists of 33 fields in the SMC and 56 fields in the LMC.
+Each field covers $160 \times 160$ arcsec (7.11 arcmin$^2$), except for fields with additional WFC3 IR coverage, in which case a field spans $123 \times 137$ arcsec (4.65 arcmin$^2$).
+At the distances of the LMC and SMC (50-60 kpc), the angular coverage of a single field translates to roughly 40-45 pc in physical scales.
 Calibrated images for both METAL and Scylla were retrieved from the Mikulski Archive for Space Telescopes (MAST) archive and processed using CalWF3 versions 3.3 or 3.4.1 for METAL, and versions 3.5.0, 3.5.1, 3.5.2, 3.6.1 or 3.6.2 for Scylla, based on the date of observations \citep{romanduval2019, murray2024b}.
 For UVIS exposures, both surveys use images that have been corrected for charge transfer efficiency (CTE) effects.
 The photometry for both METAL and Scylla was performed using the DOLPHOT package \citep{dolphin2002, dolphin2016}, using a similar photometry pipeline as the PHAT survey \citep{williams2014, murray2024b}.

 For all fields, we only analyze sources that pass the vgst (``very good star") cuts \citep{murray2024b}, which require the following: (1) a source must be measured in all bands of a field (i.e. if a field was observed in three filters, then a source should have measurements in all three filters, regardless of the their quality); (2) a source must have a signal-to-noise ratio (SNR) greater than 4 \textit{in at least one observed band}; (3) to remove diffraction spikes and background galaxies, the squared sharpness, roundness, and crowding of a source must be equal to or less than 0.15, 0.6, and 0.2, respectively in optical bands F475W and F814W; and (4) a source cannot be flagged as anything other than \texttt{FLAG}=0 or \texttt{FLAG}=2 in DOLPHOT, where 0 indicates a ``good" PSF extraction, and 2 indicates too many bad or saturated pixels.
 We include sources with \texttt{FLAG}=2 because a significant fraction of sources in certain fields are associated with bright stars of interest.
 We apply these same cuts to the METAL data for consistency.
 In total, we fit 623,763 sources in the SMC and 949,831 sources in the LMC, roughly 30\% and 25\% of the number of sources in the original catalogs, respectively.